kai3n/Early-Warning-System/README.md

 ##  7  Experimentation

 The average loss of this model is approximately 0.5~ 0.6.
-That means, as long as I put the text which is in the same domain with the model, the loss would be about 0.5 or less.
+That means, as long as I put the text which is in the same domain as the model, the loss would be about 0.5 or less.
-That's why I put the threshold as 0.5.
-If the loss is less than 0.5, I consider the tweet as a unsafe tweet.
+That's why I put the threshold at 0.5.
+If the loss is less than 0.5, I consider the tweet as an unsafe tweet.

 ### unsafe tweets
 ![unsafe](unsafe.png)